dickdavis/mushaka-design/README.md

 * License Notice

 ## About
-This project is a design framework used by Mushaka Solutions.
+This project is a design framework built using SASS.
 It provides buttons, cards, links, heros, and more.

 ## Installation
 To use the design components in your project, install with `yarn add mushaka-design` (or `npm install mushaka-design`).